Claims Payment Policy & Other Information

 Grace periods and claims pending policies during the grace period

-If you purchased an individual plan through the health insurance marketplace and you are receiving advance payments of tax credits and/or cost sharing reductions in accordance with the Affordable Care Act, each of your monthly periodic payments is due on the first day of the month for that coverage period.
+You are required to pay your premium by the scheduled due date.
+If you do not do so, your coverage is subject to termination.
+If you purchased an individual plan through the Health Insurance Marketplace and you are receiving advance payments of tax credits and/or cost sharing reductions in accordance with the Affordable Care Act, each of your monthly periodic payments is due on the first day of the month for that coverage period.
 There is a grace period of three months for all monthly premium payments after the initial premium payment.
+A grace period is the time after which the payment is due when your plan will not terminate even though the payment has not yet been made.

 In certain situations, a claim may be reprocessed and denied retroactively, even after it has been paid.
 In these cases, you are responsible for payment to the provider.
 A retroactive denial is the reversal of a previously paid claim.
 In most cases, you can prevent a retroactive denial by paying your premiums on time and/or by promptly notifying the plan or, if applicable, the marketplace of changes in your eligibility status for the plan.